top of page

 • Nervous system overactivity or dysregulation, especially in sacral nerves, leading to tension in the jaw, bruxism (teeth grinding), and chronic stress responses

-• Fragile bones, early-onset osteoarthritis, and inflammation affecting kidneys, liver, and digestive system
+• Inflammation affecting kidneys, liver, and digestive system

-• Symptoms of dissociation, depersonalization, depression, and nervous system dysregulation
+• Dissociation, depersonalization, depression, and nervous system dysregulation

 • Effects linked to birth trauma and prenatal stress